 Brandon Tanev has been a great addition to the team for what it’s worth and a much-needed shot of adrenalin at times.
 Where he hurts the Penguins, however, is yet again in the salary cap.
 On the opening day of free agency in 2019, Rutherford signed Tanev to a six-year deal worth $3.5 million per season.
 That’s way too high of a price tag for a guy that steadily plays on your fourth line.
 Adding a modified no-trade clause only makes him harder to move if things go downhill.

 Given Tanev’s aggressive style of play, a sharp decline is possible.
 There is no doubt that he is a great teammate who helps win and has become a fan favorite, but you have to tread lightly with guys that like to throw the body.
+Thankfully for Penguins fans, the Seattle Kraken took Tanev off their hands at the 2021 Expansion Draft.

 Here is where we can pinpoint the beginning of the end in the Rutherford era.
 At the turn of the decade, the Penguins locked up one of their youngest players to a new contract.
-In January of 2020, defenseman Marcus Pettersson signed a five-year contract worth just north of $4 million per season.
+In Jan.
+2020, defenseman Marcus Pettersson signed a five-year contract worth just north of $4 million per season.
 Now, the deal isn’t horrible, but that’s a lot of money to give a 23-year-old who was relatively inexperienced at the time.

 Now a season and a half later, the deal looks brutal.
 Pettersson spent most of the 2020-21 season on the third pairing and has been the leader in trade talks for a while now.
 All that, plus he was left exposed to Seattle for the Expansion Draft.
 His contract has another four seasons left, and the last two are accompanied by a modified no-trade clause.
 He’s been a useful blueliner, but he hasn’t been able to reach his full potential and his contract looks more egregious every day.